£6.55

-This guidance gives details of various products available which will satisfactorily hold down scaffold boards to prevent movement.
-Users should satisfy themselves that any proprietary system meets their requirements.
+This guidance gives details of various methods available for satisfactorily securing scaffold boards to prevent movement.
+Users should satisfy themselves when/which boards require tying down and that any proprietary equipment or fixing method selected meets their requirements.

 4 pages